solmoller/eversolar-monitor/Software_installation.md

 sudo apt-get update
 sudo apt-get install libappconfig-perl sudo apt-get install gcc-4.7
-# (wait at least an hour)

 sudo apt-get install libdbi-perl sudo apt-get install libjson-perl

 sudo apt-get install libhttp-server-simple-perl sudo apt-get install cpanminus sudo cpanm DBD::SQLite
+# (this one might take some time)

 # If you use a serial port:

-apt-get install libdevice-serialport-perl
+sudo apt-get install libdevice-serialport-perl
 #Serial ports have a tencency to hang the RPI inless you update it
-sudo apt-get install ca-certificates rpi-update
+sudo apt-get install ca-certificates

+# Removed 2021: sudo rpi-update as the software directly advises against use
 # reboot
 #And you’re ready to go - after modifying the .ini file start the script like this: